Are you a blogger searching best blog post outline template?

 Then type seed keyword “Outsource blog”

 You have taken a bunch of keywords.
-In that bunch of keywords, one is your main keyword that you are targeting and others are related to secondary keywords, which also ranks in search engines.
+In that bunch of keywords, one is your main keyword that you are targeting and others are related to secondary keywords, which also rank in search engines.

 Here another question